8 Red Flag Dating Phrases that Should Send Men Running

 3. “I expect my man to put me first.”
 Here’s the unspoken second half of this phrase: “at the expense of his own best interests” or “just like I put myself first.”
 If she puts herself first and you put her first, who takes care of your needs?
 Who is looking out for your best interests?
 Not her, that’s for sure.

 If you marry this woman and later divorce, this mentality morphs into, “What’s yours is mine and what’s mine is mine.
 In fact, everything is mine.
 Gimmee.
 Gimmee.
-Gimme.”
+Gimmee.”
 A healthy relationship between two equal partners is reciprocal.
 Furthermore, when you truly love someone you don’t expect or demand that he or she neglect or harm themselves in order to make you happy.
 Each person is responsible for his or her own happiness and needs.
 You’re dating to find a partner, not an autocratic dependent.

 4. “I like the finer things in life.”
 Your response to this statement should be, “So what do you do for a living?”
 If she’s not an attorney, doctor, executive or in some other high paying profession, guess who’ll be on the hook to pay for the finer things she professes to like so much?
 That’s right; YOU or any other poor sucker who’s willing to let her pimp him out.
 Also, take note if she’s obsessed with designer labels, expensive cars and other bling.
 Does she read a lot of celebrity and fashion mags?
+Is she a reality TV junkie?
 These are other potential red flags.

 5. “I’m a drama queen” or “My friends think I’m a drama queen.”
 Drama is something better left to the professionals like Meryl Streep and “reality stars.”
 Self-proclaimed drama queens are draining, toxic and probably have a touch of Histrionic Personality Disorder.
 If you want to spend your life wading through disproportionate reactions to minor events, that’s you’re prerogative.
 However, pushing the broom behind the bejeweled elephant in the room eventually becomes tiresome.